 One of the most significant benefits of a PRP blood facial treatment is that the results are meant to mimic a facelift but with zero downtime!
 For enhanced, anti-aging effects, hyaluronic acid fillers and Botox can be injected into facial areas with deeper lines and wrinkles.

 During PRP facial training for medical professionals, you will learn how to inject PRP in order to help your clients achieve their skin care goals and desires.
-Your CME training course will include hands-on practice in an educational environment where you will treat clients using a variety of cosmetic injection techniques.
+Your CE/CME training course will include hands-on practice in an educational environment where you will treat clients using a variety of cosmetic injection techniques.

 Become A Cosmetic Injector